-This of course is a difficult question to answer.
-Although similar to blueberries, they have a fuller flavour and have slightly crunchy tiny almond-flavoured seeds inside.
+This, of course, is a difficult question to answer.
+Although similar to blueberries, they have a fuller flavour and have slightly crunchy tiny almond-flavored seeds inside.

-Pick the berries that are most purple as these are the ones that are ripe and sweet.
+Pick the berries that are mostly purple as these are the ones that are ripe and sweet.
 The branches bend down allowing one to reach higher berries.

 Watch my video about Saskatoons: The Joy of Saskatoon Berries!